 Drawbacks

-- This variation does not fully allow your knees to flex to their full range of motion, so it is less optimal for building quad muscle mass (unless you add pauses as I explained above).
+- This variation does not fully allow your knees to flex to their full range of motion, so it is less optimal for building quad muscle mass (unless you add pauses).

-- If you are a beginner lifter, you should try using the regular stance so that you get accustomed to the exercise machine in general.
-Beginner lifters will get the most benefit in strength gains through improving technique and bodily control in the exercise.
+- If you are a beginner lifter, you should try using the regular stance to get accustomed to the exercise machine in general.
+Beginner lifters will benefit most from strength gains by improving technique and bodily control in the exercise.

-- If you are an experienced lifter but new to the hack squat, you should start with the regular stance.
-This is so you can gauge how it feels on your lower body and determine how you need to change the foot placement later on.
-For example, if you find that this stance adequately targets your glutes, you may not want to change the foot placement to a stance that challenges your glutes more to avoid making it even harder on them.
+- If you are an experienced lifter new to the hack squat, you should start with the regular stance.
+This is so you can gauge how it feels on your lower body and determine how you need to change the foot placement later.
+For example, if this stance adequately targets your glutes, you may not want to change the foot placement to a stance that challenges your glutes more to avoid making it even harder on them.

 2. Low Foot Placement